OMNY: Post-rollout

+Regional rail

 As of 2019, the MTA also plans to use OMNY on the Long Island Rail Road and Metro-North Railroad over "the next several years".
 In June 2019, the Port Authority of New York and New Jersey announced it was in talks with the MTA to implement OMNY on the PATH by 2022.
+This would be called off in 2021 with PATH pursuing a separate new fare system that is also designed by Cubic.
 There are no plans for OMNY to be used on NJ Transit, which plans to implement a new fare payment system with a different contractor by late 2024.

 Plans for OMNY installation on the LIRR and Metro-North were still being revised as of November 2020.
 The COVID-19 pandemic had pushed back the implementation of fare cards on the commuter railroads from February 2021 to June 2022, and that of in-system vending machines from March 2022 to June 2023.
 As of June 2021, there were delays in the commuter railroads' mobile ticketing system as well as vending machines.
 According to the MTA's independent engineering consultant, this could potentially delay full rollout of OMNY for six months from the original projected completion date of July 2023.
 By February 2022, the rollout of OMNY on the LIRR was pushed back to between 2023 and 2024.
+As of 2024, OMNY has not been rolled out on MTA commuter rail.
+On January 29, 2024, the Metro-North Railroad's Hudson Rail Link began accepting OMNY.
+In May 2024, the MTA announced that it would hire two existing contractors, rather than Cubic, to implement OMNY on the LIRR and Metro-North.